ZilDuck/Zilkroad-Docs-Client/docs/faq.md

 ## How do I get started on Zilkroad?

+If this is your first time experiencing web3 and NFT's, welcome!
+Please take a moment to read up on good security practices for you and your new wallet, else risk all the funds on it!
+Beware.

 First, you have to create a Zilliqa wallet, via ZilPay.
 Download the wallet extensions for your browser (and keep your secret phrase safe and secure, never share this with anyone!)

 Buy ZIL on an exchange like Binance, Coinbase or FTX and send it to your wallet's public address.
 Consider sending a small amount first to ensure the funds arrive.

 Once you've topped up your wallet with funds, connect your wallet to Zilkroad by clicking the 'Connect Wallet' button in the upper right corner, you're then ready to start trading on Zilkroad.

-!!! tip web3 security
-If this is your first time experiencing web3 and NFT's, welcome!
-Please take a moment to read up on good security practices for you and your new wallet, else risk all the funds on it!
-Beware.
-!!!

 ## Is there a listing fee?

 There is currently no listing fee.

-This may change in the future, currently zilkroad is dedicated to bootstrapping NFT liquidity on Zilliqa by charging no listing fees.
+This may change in the future, currently Zilkroad is dedicated to bootstrapping NFT liquidity on Zilliqa by charging no listing fees.
+However to continue development into the future we will need to scale our team.

 ## Is there a minimum listing amount for an item?